Champion (sportswear): NBA partnership and youth culture (1980s–1990s)

+High fashion collaborations and cultural recognition (2010s)

+In 2012, designer Virgil Abloh launched his first label, Pyrex Vision, using Champion blanks — hoodies, t-shirts, and shorts — as the foundation for the collection, stamping them with his signature block lettering.
+Abloh later founded Off-White, and Champion and Off-White subsequently formalized a collaboration partnership.
+After Abloh's death in 2021, his archive reissued selected designs from the collaboration.

+In its Spring/Summer 2017 collection, Vetements, the label founded by Demna and Guram Gvasalia, included a collaboration with Champion as part of a broader collection featuring 18 brand partnerships that blurred the line between high fashion and everyday clothing.
+The collection attracted significant attention in the fashion industry and contributed to broader interest in sportswear heritage brands within luxury contexts.

 In June 2024, Hanesbrands announced plans to sell the Champion brand to Authentic Brands for $1.2 billion.
 On October 1, it was announced that the transaction had been completed.
 Champion's CHAMPION TEAMWEAR is now owned by Unrivaled Teamwear, which is a brand partner for the champion's team apparel similar to how Under Armour's licensed apparel is handled.
 The parent company of Unrivaled Teamwear is Authentic who owns Champion.